The most dangerous intersections for pedestrians in Bloomington, Indiana

 College and Walnut: Dangerous corridors

 One thing seen on the map is that some clusters of pedestrian crashes are all along the same street.
 For example, here's a detail that shows College and Walnut as they pass by the courthouse.
-Two of the top five locations were along Kirkwood, while Walnut Steet was the location of a number of crashes as well as a pedestrian fatality.
+Two of the top five locations were along Kirkwood, while Walnut Street was the location of a number of crashes as well as a pedestrian fatality.

 In that case the City is already in the process of a College and Walnut Corridor study.
 Potential design updates could include the option of narrowing the street from three lanes to two, which could have the effect of shortening pedestrian crossing distances and reducing vehicle speeds.